auth0/docs/articles/tokens/refresh-token.md

 ## Revoke a Refresh Token

-Since refresh tokens never expire, it is important to be able to revoke them.
+Since refresh tokens never expire it is important to be able to revoke them.

 ### Revoke a Refresh Token using the Management API